vnsrkp/QualityNext/README.md

 Quality Forum is a comprehensive platform designed to bridge communication between hostellers and authorities, facilitating transparent reviews and feedback on hostel facilities.
 With a focus on enhancing the quality of life for residents, the platform offers a centralized hub for sharing insights on various aspects such as mess food quality, laundry services, cleanliness, and more.

+## Credentials
+Use email: warden@imsec.ac.in
+    password : 1234

 ## Key Features

 * **Transparent Reviews:** Enables users to share detailed evaluations on hostel facilities, including mess food quality, laundry services, cleanliness by sweepers, Wi-Fi performance, and more.